 One thing that John has long had in common with other Doobie members (as you can see from Pat and Tom’s pages) is his admiration for the legendary group Moby Grape.
 In 1992, John produced Moby Grape founding member Peter Lewis’ solo album for European release, a project John feels ranks amongst the best albums he has ever worked on (high praise considering this list includes, besides the Doobie recordings he has done, such albums as Van Morrison’s Tupelo Honey and St. Dominic’s Preview, Elvis Costello’s My Aim Is True, Huey Lewis’ Sports, Steve Miller’s Fly Like An Eagle, etc.)

 John lives with his wife Marcy near Santa Barbara in California.
-Their son, Shane is a guitarist himself, and the creator of music effects software Recabinet.
+Their son, Shane is a guitarist himself, and founder of a music production software company.
 Besides John’s music and his family, his interests include Apple computers, motorcycling, and surfing.